dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 ---

 My name is Jürgen, I am a full time Drupal developer in Fenomen web agency.
-I have about 4 years of experience with Drupal professionally.
+I have about 3 and a half years of experience with Drupal professionally.

 My Name is Mait and I work for Fenomen web agency as well.
 I have been working with Drupal a little bit more than a year professionally.